Research and years of experience have shown singing in a group contributes to …

 Washington, DC.: Chorus America, pg.
 17.

-Several research studies also suggest that singing together can bolster the immune system, and that singing together may even counter symptoms of colds and flu.
-Research results after participatory singing shows the immune response has, “a significant increase in secretory immunoglobulin A (1gA) associated with an enhanced immune function specifically in respiratory function.”
+Studies support that singing together can bolster the immune system and may even counter symptoms of colds and flu.
+After participatory singing the immune response has, “a significant increase in secretory immunoglobulin A (1gA) associated with an enhanced immune function, specifically in respiratory function.”

 “Changes in mood, oxytocin, and cortisol following group and individual singing: A pilot study.”